The quot functor of a quasi-coherent sheaf: Introduction

 \paragraph*{Acknowledgments.}

 The author would like to thank his Ph.D. advisor, Mikhail Kapranov, for suggesting the problem and for his constant support and encouragement.
-Besides, the author wishes to express his gratitude to Angelo Vistoli and Roy Skjelnes for some helpful comments and suggestions, as well as to David Rydh for kindly sharing a draft of his joint work with Hall.
-Finally, we are grateful to the Mathematics department of the KTH, Stockholm, for the warm hospitality during the preparation of a second version of this paper.
+Besides, the author wishes to express his gratitude to David Rydh for kindly sharing a draft of his joint work with Hall, and to Roy Skjelnes and Angelo Vistoli for helpful comments and suggestions.
+Finally, the author is grateful to the Mathematics Department of the KTH, Stockholm, for the warm hospitality during the preparation of a second version of this paper.